pudding0503/CityWeather/README.md

 #### Previous version

+`v1.2.0` Including `v1.1.1` all features, and adapts to the latest applet specification to redesign some weather backgrounds.

 `v1.1.1` Including `v1.0.0` all features, and increase the current weather sharing and 7-day weather sharing, fine-tuning the UI.

 `v1.0.0` Includes current weather, 24-hour forecast and 7-day weather forecast.